MartinRovang/nnUNet_MedSeg/README.md

 ## Toolkit Workflow

-The Toolkit comprises three main components:
+The Toolkit comprises 3 main components:

 1. **<u><b>Training Files</b></u>**: Set up your dataset by copying it into `Input_nnUNet_train` and then execute `exe_train.py` to obtain the output file.
 2. **<u><b>Prediction Files</b></u>**: After training, users can perform predictions.
 Copy a test dataset into `Input_nnUNet_predict` to generate prediction images.